About

 Performing and Arts Visuals

-Where does the Black Community take center stage?
+Where does the Black community take center stage?

 “The Center for Black Excellence and Culture is a dream come true and embodies what I’ve always envisioned for Madison – a place that will finally celebrate, cultivate and empower artists within our culture and community.”